 I look forward to how, through my dual lenses as a former volunteer tourist manager and now as a graduate student – and being cognizant of the extant literature on volunteer tourism - I can produce an insightful research outcome that encapsulates many views on this tourism sector without losing my lived experience.
 I have been concerned that Ghana may not be optimizing tourism's potential to enhance Ghanaians' sustainable livelihoods, particularly in less developed areas.
 I hope that by the end of this research, the result will be help tourism stakeholders, especially in the voluntourism sector, to improve the quality of their relationships in order to deliver volunteer projects that are co-created and continue to address the needs and wants of the communities.
 Such meaningful, responsible volunteering practices would increasingly give international volunteers value for money.
 Ghana has many volunteer tourism organizations, including some owned by my friends or former colleagues.
 I hope to share my insights with them and restart my career to be part of a movement of entrepreneurs with mindfulness to deliver well-planned voluntourism to achieve sustainable development in Ghana.

 The QES funding has given me relief to focus more on my thesis instead of working full-time to care for myself.
 The funds have paid for the remainder of my tuition fee, the labor of research assistants to help me with the transcription of the research interviews, and other miscellaneous expenses.
 It was a godsent gesture that came in at the appropriate time.
 It would have been extremely challenging without the QES funding to complete my research at this time.
 The experience has been more than enriching, and I am grateful for such an opportunity.
-Having received the scholarship has encouraged me to strive to produce high-quality work, with the support of my supervisor(s), to justify the funding and confidence reposed in me by the Department of Recreation and Tourism, the Education Abroad office, and the scholarship sponsors.
+Having received the scholarship has encouraged me to strive to produce high-quality work, with the support of my supervisor(s), to justify the funding and confidence reposed in me by the Department of Recreation and Tourism, the International Mobility office, and the scholarship sponsors.
 I also look forward to the opportunities that the QES provides to network with other scholars to grow myself to serve the world as a better person, a researcher, and a global citizen.

 VIU has been kind to me, albeit I did not participate as much as I had hoped in voluntary and other community service activities on the VIU campus.
 Involvement in departmental and social causes clubs and student union leadership could have enriched my graduate experience by taking full advantage of VIU's diverse student body from almost all continents.
 As I continue to regret this, I advise international students at VIU to get involved in on-campus, non-academic student activities to build their much-needed soft skills in their new country if they want to stay in Canada.